 After #remaxph HQ approached me to speak, I didn’t exclaim with “Oh wow of course this is gonna be peanuts”.
 On the contrary, I was nervous.

 I had to do a lot of pep talk to myself.
 Eventually, I managed to take precedence from brilliant actors who still get nervous when they are put on the spot.
-This idea kept me a little sane which I needed so I can sleep better at night.
+This idea kept me a little sane which I needed so I could sleep better at night.

 But not until when the day of the actual presentation came.
 I was so agitated it felt almost as if I’m about to step into a stage of pageantry.
 In fact, during the first 10 minutes of my presentation, the tension in my voice was palpable.